AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-46/acsd-56621-name-update-issue-in-greetings-header-section.md

 ---
 title: 'ACSD-56621: Updated names not displayed in greetings header for company admin user'
 description: Apply the ACSD-56621 patch to fix the Adobe Commerce issue where the updated first name and last name of the company admin user are not reflected in the greetings header section.
-feature: Admin Workspace, Companies, User Account
+feature: Companies, B2B, User Account
 role: Admin, Developer
 ---
 # ACSD-56621: Updated names not displayed in greetings header for company admin user